Communities Worldwide Unite Through Learning

 - Tell your community that you’re having an event by inviting them through email, social media, word-of-mouth, flyers and bulletin boards, carrier pigeon, smoke-signals, any way you can.
 Need some help with marketing?
 The Toolbox also has a number of resources and guides to help you get the word out.

-- Have a day of studying together, using the Curriculum and the 2017 theme of “Beauty & Ugliness”.
+- Have a day of studying together, using the Curriculum and the 2018 theme of “Extraordinary Passages: Texts & Travels”.
 When we study together, we can learn from each other as well as from Jewish texts.

 - Don’t have access to a physical space?
 Have an online gathering!
 Study online together, and bring your community closer with the power of the Internet!